thesocialdev/planecrash_challenge/readme.md

 - Better UX with the map on mobile devices
 - Improve responsiviness of the map
 - Configure Nginx to use effectively the 12 core for concurrent requests
+- Improve feedback messages
+- Establish a stream between the client and the server to notify when new information is added
+- Improve documentation
+- Implement some diff checker to make possible multiple concurrent edits
+- User a web editor to edit the article